-Great news – you have 14 days off and you’ve decided to go and explore the Abel Tasman National Park before heading down the rugged West Coast and cutting back towards the Southern Alps – this is going to be a pretty awesome road trip and hopefully we have some little gems for you to stop off at on your way as there are going to be some pretty big drives on this journey of discovery.
+Great news – you have 14 days off and you’ve decided to go and explore the Abel Tasman National Park before heading down the rugged West Coast and cutting back towards the Southern Alps and back to Christchurch – this is going to be a pretty awesome road trip and hopefully we have some little gems for you to stop off at on your way as there are going to be some pretty big drives on this journey of discovery.
 This is what New Zealand road trips are all about so there’s no time for hanging about – let’s GO!

 - Route map with key locations